JorchRL/Birb-Engine-Desktop3D-with-Deno/README.md

 First clone the repo.

 - `$ deno task start` will just start the `main.ts` program.
 It should work as is and load the example.
-- `$ deno task dev:start` will do the same and also run esbuild from `./build.js` in watch mode.
-No "live-reload" yet.

-- `$ deno task dev:watch` will run esbuild in watch mode to watch for changes in `./src/index.ts`.
-Won't run the program.
 - `$ deno task server`: will start only the server.
 In case you want to run the app in a normal browser.

+- `$ deno task build`: will build your app and bundle it to `/dist/app.js`

 ## Usage

 You should output a "./dist/app.js" bundle with your complete Three.js app.
-You probably want to keep all of your app code inside "./src".

-The entrypoint is "./src/index.ts".
-Keep all of your dependencies referenced inside the `src` folder.
-There is an `appDeps.ts` file for that.
-Otherwise esbuild will attempt to bundle all dependencies into the output file.

-Once you write your app you can bundle it with the `./bundle.js`script, which uses esbuild. `deno run -A ./build.js`

-## How to run

-The prefered method is to use the deno tasks defined in `deno.json`.

-The main program is run with `deno run -A --unstable --config ./deno.json ./main.ts` (the `--config` flag may be ommited if Deno uses the `deno.json` automatically)

-The `main.ts` program will spawn two subprocesses for the client and server respectively.
+The entrypoint is the `index.ts` file.
+You shoudl buidl your app there.
+The bundler (esbuild) will build and bundle everythin into `/dist/app.js`.

 # Dev tools